Our mission: To preserve, promote, improve and strengthen public schools for both current and future generations of students.

 Wyoming

-Has 5 charter schools.
-One charter school that enrolled students has closed.
+Has 8 charter schools.
+1 charter school that enrolled students has closed.
+The charter churn rate (closed/ever open) is 11%.

 ★★★★★